jtuchscherer/service_provider/README.md

 The (suggested) name of the service provided defaults to the underscored class name, and can also be given as a parameter: `+Provides.new(:square_service)`.
 The standard service provider used will use this name as the name of the service.
 Custom service providers (see below) might not make use of this information.

 ### Using a service
 The class that requires a service has to extend the `MethodDecorators` module and to decorate its initialize method with the `Requires` decorator.
-The argument passed into the `Requires` decorator will be the name of the instance variable that holds that service.
+The argument passed into the `Requires` decorator will be the name of the getter that will return that service.

 ```ruby
 class SquareSample